Mississippi agency ex-leader pleads guilty in welfare fraud

 The federal charges were handed down Sept.
 15, but remained sealed until Wednesday.
 Davis waived indictment and agreed to plead guilty.

 Davis was executive director of the Mississippi Department of Human Services from February 2016 through July 2019.
-He was appointed by then-Gov. Phil Bryant, a Republican.
+He was appointed by Bryant, a Republican.

 The federal charges say Davis conspired with four other people, who are not named.
 Court documents describe two of the alleged conspirators as executive directors of organizations, one as the owner of two companies and one only as a resident of Hinds County, Mississippi.
 The capital city of Jackson is in Hinds County.